Beffyman/AspNetCore.Client/README.md

 - How do I tell my teammates that an endpoint has headers it requires?
   - HeaderParameterAttribute!
   - IncludeHeaderAttribute!
 - How do I tell my teammates that an endpoint has known response types for status codes?
-  - KnownStatusesAndResponseTypes!
   - ProducesResponseType!
 - What if sometimes I want to intercept requests before they go out?
   - IHttpOverride!